pasinduljay/minikube-installataion-for-ubuntu/README.md

 - Installing the Ingress Add-on.
-For this course you must install the ingress add-on.
 With your cluster up and ready, use the following command to enable the add-on:

     ```
     minikube addons enable ingress